RabeyaBushra/automation-Brritto-app/README.md

 ##Project Run process

-Need to install and configured JAVA and gradle
+1.Need to install and configured JAVA and gradle 2.Clone the project
-Clone the project
+3.Click the dropdown on the right side of the current file, then go to Edit Configurations.
-Click the dropdown on the right side of the current file, then go to Edit Configurations.
+4.Add new configuration
-Add new configuration
+5.click TestNG
-click TestNG
+6.Set the Name
-Set the Name
+7.Select the class "testRunnerLiveExam ......"
-Select the class "testRunnerLiveExam ......"
+8.Select Use classpath of module "QAAutomation_Brritto_App.test"
-Select Use classpath of module "QAAutomation_Brritto_App.test" Click Apply
+9.Click Apply
-Click OK
+10.Click OK
-Now Go to the "Run" button Click it
+11.Now Go to the "Run" button Click it